World Englishes: Görlach's circle model of English

 Manfred Görlach's and McArthur's models are reasonably similar.
 Both exclude English varieties in Europe.
 As Görlach does not include EFLs at all, his model is more consistent, though less comprehensive.
-Outside the circle are mixed varieties (pidgins, creoles and mixed languages involving English), which are better categorized as having partial membership.
+Outside the circle are mixed varieties (pidgins, creoles, and mixed languages involving English), which are better categorized as having partial membership.

 Modiano's model of English

-In Modiano's model of English, the center consists of users of English as an International Language, with a core set of features which are comprehensible to the majority of native and competent non-native speakers of English.
-The second circle consists of features which may become internationally common or may fall into obscurity.
-Finally, the outer area consists of five groups (American English, British English, other major varieties, local varieties, foreign varieties) each with features particular to their own speech community and which are unlikely to be understood by most members of the other four groups.
+In Modiano's model of English, the center consists of users of English as an International Language, with a core set of features that are comprehensible to the majority of native and competent non-native speakers of English.
+The second circle consists of features that may become internationally common or may fall into obscurity.
+Finally, the outer area consists of five groups (American English, British English, other major varieties, local varieties, and foreign varieties) each with features particular to their own speech community and which are unlikely to be understood by most members of the other four groups.